 Think of a significant historical event as being like a major sporting fixture, such as an important football match watched by thousands of people.
 Football matches have factual outcomes: scoring charts, a final score, team and player statistics, player injuries and so forth.
 These are the ‘historical facts’ of the game.

 Explaining these outcomes, however, can be a very subjective process.
-Witnesses to a football game might attribute the outcomes to different factors, such as player selections, the performance of individual players, fitness or injuries, umpiring decisions, weather, ground conditions, ‘home ground advantage’, coaching tactics and so forth.
+Witnesses to a football game might attribute its outcomes to different factors – team selections, the performance of individual players, fitness or injuries, umpiring decisions, weather, ground conditions, ‘home ground advantage’, coaching tactics and so forth.
 There may be some consensus about these causes but not total agreement.

 In some respects, historians are like sports journalists: they explain outcomes after the fact, relying on evidence but also their own judgement and interpretations.
-These interpretations can vary markedly, to the point where the work of one historian may directly contradict the work of another other.
+These interpretations can vary markedly, to the point where the conclusions of one historian may directly contradict the conclusions of another other.

 Those in a senior high school or undergraduate history course will find historiography challenging.
 Learning about the factual detail of the past is difficult enough but learning about different interpretations of the past is even more daunting.